SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### What I want to accomplish in the future

 I currently am working very hard towards becoming a useful and great developer to improve the lives of others.
-I am inspired by my friends, the general public and major tech companies to create all of my greatest works, such as Donut Emulator and PytoolSuite.
+I am inspired by my friends, the general public and major tech companies to create all of my greatest works, such as Donut Emulator, PytoolSuite and Game_File_Hub.

 ### Overview of the last year